rogerksho/confocal/README.md

 Here you will find a gallery of some of the things I have scanned with this confocal laser microscope I built.
 Some later scans will have a plot of a "height map" and "magnitude map".
 The value of each pixel in the height map is the (estimated) height of that pixel, as measured by the confocal optical system.
 The value of each pixel in the magnitude map is the magnitude of light detected by the photodiode at the (estimated) height of that pixel, as measured by the confocal optical system.

 ## penny
+some scans of the "E-PLURIBUS" part of a penny at varying resolutions.
 ![](./scanimgs/penny_coarse.png)
 ![](./scanimgs/penny_1.png)
 ![](./scanimgs/penny_1_zoomed.png)